How to Visit Sausalito By Ferry

 You can walk between the two San Francisco terminals.

-Pier 41 and The Ferry Building are not too far apart.
+Pier 41 and The Ferry Building are not too far apart, a distance of 1.4 miles.
 If you are not in a hurry and you missed a ferry at one of the terminals, you can take a leisurely walk to the other.
 If you are too tired to walk, the two terminals are also serviced by Muni streetcars.

 There is no late night service.

-Don't count on taking the ferry after a late meal or time out at a club.
-Ferry service between Sausalito and San Francisco typically ends by 9 p.m., unless otherwise noted.
+Don't count on taking the ferry after a late meal.
+Ferry service between Sausalito and San Francisco typically ends by 8 p.m., unless otherwise noted.
 However, if you find you have missed the last launch, you can always travel between the two locations with ride shares like Uber and Lyft.
 (If your plans change during the daytime hours, you can also travel back and forth with Big Bus.)

 Other Destinations to Explore by Ferry